-Join Christine Steele for an in-depth discussion in this video Using the exercise files, part of Narrative Scene Editing with Premiere Pro.
+Join Christine Steele for an in-depth discussion in this video Using the exercise files, part of Premiere Pro: Narrative Scene Editing.

 I have downloaded the exercise files to my desktop, so let's take a look.
 The exercise files come in two packets: exercise files 1 and 2.
 I will double-click to open them and show you that in exercise files packet 1 you will find folders for chapters 1, 2, and 3.
 Each chapter contains the associated projects for the movies you will be watching.
 There is also a Media folder, and all chapters inside exercise files 1 link to the media inside Media_01.
 All chapters inside of exercise files 2 link to the media that comes inside of Media_02.